rust-embedded/awesome-embedded-rust/README.md

 [hal-impl]: #hal-implementation-crates

 The list below contains drivers that have achieved the "released" status.
-In order to add a driver to this list, please ensure that your driver has a short blog post, article or sufficiently explanatory README showing an example of its use.
-Ideally this post would demonstrate using the device in a small project so that a Rust and/or embedded newcomer can also understand it.
+To add a driver to this list, please ensure that your driver has a short blog post, article, or sufficiently explanatory README showing an example of its use.
+Ideally, this post would demonstrate using the device in a small project so that a Rust and/or embedded newcomer can also understand it.
-Otherwise please add it to the [WIP section](#WIP) below.
+Otherwise, please add it to the [WIP section](#WIP) below.

 1. [AD983x] - SPI - AD9833/AD9837 waveform generators / DDS - [Intro blog post][25] - ![crates.io](https://img.shields.io/crates/v/ad983x.svg)
 1. [adafruit-alphanum4] - I2C - Driver for [Adafruit 14-segment LED Alphanumeric Backpack][29] based on the ht16k33 chip - ![crates.io](https://img.shields.io/crates/v/adafruit-alphanum4.svg)